Fallstop/FallstopWeb/content/projects/TaiharuruPress/TaiharuruPress.md

 ## Design

-The whole thing is a heavily modified version of [gatsby-starter-morning-dew](https://github.com/maxpou/gatsby-starter-morning-dew), it is a very nice template but I had to convert it from a blog to a Book catalog.
+The whole thing is a modified version of [gatsby-starter-morning-dew](https://github.com/maxpou/gatsby-starter-morning-dew), it is a very nice template but I had to convert it from a blog to a Book catalog.